With AccessLine, your business could unlock rewards for each and every dollar spent.

 Extend your cash flow with the American Express Qantas Business Rewards Card

-Get 140,000 bonus Qantas Points when you apply online by 1 July 2020, are approved, and spend $3k on your new card within the first 6 months of approval.
+Get 150,000 bonus Qantas Points when you apply online by 7 October 2020, are approved, and spend $3k on your new card within the first 2 months of approval.
 New Card Members only.
-The secure, mobile-friendly application form takes less than 10 minutes to complete and AMEX may be able to give you a response in less than 60 seconds.
+Min. spend, T&Cs apply.

 To find out more, click here